Urge Urinary Incontinence

 - the two main types are :

-→ deferment techniques - help you to settle the bladder urge down without rushing to the loo and ultimately become the boss of your bladder again rather than it being your boss.
+→ deferment techniques - help you to settle the bladder urge down without rushing to the loo and ultimately become the boss of your bladder again rather than it being the boss of you

-- some commonly used deferment techniques which all have an inhibitory or quietening affect on the bladder are:
+- some commonly used deferment techniques which all have an inhibitory or quietening effect on the bladder are:

 ✓ contract your pelvic floor